pnickchi/test-book/README.md

 ## Overview

 **The Mini Test Book** provides a clear, modern introduction to key frequentist hypothesis tests—such as $t$-tests, one-way ANOVA, and chi-square tests.
-The material follows a consistent **eight-stage testing workflow** (Study Design → Data Collection and Wrangling → Exploratory Data Analysis → Hypothesis Definitions → Test Flavour and Components → Inferential Conclusions → Storytelling) and presents **parallel `R` and `Python` codes** for reproducible analysis.
+The material follows a consistent **eight-stage testing workflow** (Study Design → Data Collection and Wrangling → Exploratory Data Analysis → Testing Settings → Hypothesis Definitions → Test Flavour and Components → Inferential Conclusions → Storytelling) and presents **parallel `R` and `Python` codes** for reproducible analysis.
 It combines mathematical foundations, statistical reasoning, and hands-on data science implementation to bridge theory and practice.
 This material is an **Open Educational Resource (OER)**.

 ##  Learning Goals